Tax Fraud Lawyer & Tax Evasion

 Avoiding Criminal Prosecution

 In tax crime cases, the multi-tiered review and approval process can work to your advantage.
 There are a number of different opportunities available to taxpayers and their counsel to counter a federal criminal case before it ever reaches a grand jury for indictment.
-At each stage, your lawyer will have the opportunity to meet with government attorneys and convince them to decline prosecution of your case.
+At each stage, your tax fraud lawyer will have the opportunity to meet with government attorneys and convince them to decline prosecution of your case.

 If the government has a strong case against you, it is unlikely that you will be successful in avoiding prosecution.
 However, many times experienced counsel can convince the IRS or the Department of Justice Tax Division that the taxpayer made serious mistakes but did not intentionally engage in criminal conduct.
 And in a criminal tax case, your attorney will have a number of opportunities to convince the government to decline prosecution prior to referral to the grand jury.